 The first thing to do is figure out where the project office should be, and then make sure that the infrastructure there is properly set up with the right project management office tools and equipment.

 Now it is time to outline the roles and responsibilities of those in the project office and determine what the proper standards and processes are.
 At this point, the project office can provide services to the projects under its care.

 Get in the habit of always reviewing any process to make sure no steps were missed, and this is especially true with the project initiation phase as it is so critical to the success of the project.
 It is at this time that it is decided as to whether the project initiation requirements have been met.

 But always review each phase throughout the project life cycle.
 This is how you can monitor and report on the project’s progress, and make sure that it is staying on track.

 First, is the project on schedule?
 Then note if the budget is adequate for this phase of the project.
 What deliverables have been produced and approved?

 It’s also important to look over the risks that had been identified and see if any have occurred, and if so how they were controlled and resolved.
 There are going to be changes in any project, so review if these changes were done correctly to keep the project on track.

 It is only by starting a project right that you can end it successfully.
 By having a thorough project initiation phase, you clearly define scope and build a great team to carry that project to a successful conclusion.

 Using ProjectManager.com to Go Beyond Project Initiation

 Now that you’ve finished the project initiation phase, it’s time to make your project plan.
-The success of a project relies heavily on a solid project plan, so you’ll want the best tools for the job.
-Try ProjectManager.com, our award-winning project management software.
-With ProjectManager.com, you have access to a suite of powerful tools that can help you plan, track and report on projects.
+Try ProjectManager.com and our award-winning project management software.
+You’ll have access to a suite of powerful tools that can help you plan, track and report on projects.